BAIRLab/DICOManager/README.md

 * Reading saved directory trees without re-sorting
 * Checking loaded tree for validity
 * Updating deconstruction for new data structures
-* Saving as either .npy or NIFTI format or x-array
+* Support for saving as NIFTI format or x-array
 * Improving documentation and creation of wiki
 * Formatting for pip install